-Directive Description <class name=""> </class> Surrounds a class definition. <defaultclass name=""> </defaultclass> Surrounds a class definition for the default destination.
+Directive Description <class name=""> </class> Surrounds a class definition.

+<defaultclass name=""> </defaultclass> Surrounds a class definition for the default destination.
 Accepting Specifies whether the class is accepting new jobs.
 May be the names "Yes" or "No".
 AllowUsers Specifies a list of users that are allowed to access the class.
 BannerStart Specifies the banner that is printed before other files in a job.
 BannerEnd Specifies the banner that is printed after other files in a job.
 DenyUsers Specifies a list of users that are not allowed to access the class.
 Info A textual description of the class.
 Location A textual location of the class.
+MoreInfo A URL pointing to additional information on the class.
 Printer Specifies a printer that is a member of the class.
 State Specifies the initial state of the class; can be "Idle" or "Stopped".
 StateMessage Specifies a textual message for the current class state.